psycopg/psycopg/docs/advanced/cursors.rst

 .. versionadded:: 3.2

-Raw query cursors allow users to use PostgreSQL native placeholders ($1, $2, etc.) in their queries instead of the standard %s placeholder.
-This can be useful when it's desirable to pass the query unmodified to PostgreSQL and rely on PostgreSQL's placeholder functionality, such as when dealing with a very complex query containing %s inside strings, dollar-quoted strings or elsewhere.
+The `RawCursor` and `AsyncRawCursor` classes allow users to use PostgreSQL native placeholders (``$1``, ``$2``, etc.) in their queries instead of the standard ``%s`` placeholder.
+This can be useful when it's desirable to pass the query unmodified to PostgreSQL and rely on PostgreSQL's placeholder functionality, such as when dealing with a very complex query containing ``%s`` inside strings, dollar-quoted strings or elsewhere.

 One important note is that raw query cursors only accept positional arguments in the form of a list or tuple.
 This means you cannot use named arguments